Healthy Peach Cobbler

 • Sugar.
 I used brown sugar, but white sugar can also work.
 For a sugar-free version, use a sugar-free sweetener, like a keto brown sugar substitute.

 • Lemon juice.
-The acidity keeps the filling gooey and soft and balances out the sweetness of the peaches.
+The acidity keeps the filling gooey and soft, balancing the peaches’ sweetness.

 • Vanilla extract.
-Adds a lovely touch of vanilla.
+Adds a lovely touch of vanilla that works so well with peaches.

 • For the crisp topping.
-A combination of almond flour, arrowroot flour, baking soda, salt, coconut oil, maple syrup, and milk.
+A combination of almond flour, arrowroot flour, baking soda, salt, coconut oil, maple syrup, and milk creates a fluffy, biscuit-like topping that turns golden around the edges.

 How to make a healthy peach cobbler